esrakadah/esra-whisper-recorder/README.md

 This tool was made for personal use — quick idea capturing and voice transcription with no loops, no UI, and minimal dependencies.
 If you'd like to add hotkey triggers, auto-cleanup, or loops, feel free to fork and iterate.

+### Temporary Files

+All output files (audio and transcription artifacts) are stored inside a `tmp/` folder.
+You can delete this folder at any time — it won’t affect the tool.

+To ignore it from Git versioning, it's already listed in `.gitignore`.

 ---